Table of Contents

 ‘Poker has given me everything I ever wished – and even more.
 The first year as a professional in 2015, I won €100k.
 In 2016, I won €200k and became even hungrier, winning €800k the next year in 2017.
 I thought I had truly reached my potential back then.
 But, in 2018, I won €2M and thought the games are now so tough it’s hard to win more.
 Nevertheless, in 2019, I won €3M and again I have the same feeling as in the previous years.’

-ActionFreak is a regular nosebleed player on PokerStars, playing high-stakes 6max PLO .
+ActionFreak is a regular nosebleed player on PokerStars, playing high-stakes 6max PLO.
 He is one of the challengers taking part in the Galfond challenge, about to play 15k hands at €150/300 with a €150k side bet.
 With stakes this high, the end result of this match could easily be half a million in the red or black!
-Feel free to Jump into our Forum thread where you can speculate on the outcomes of the Galfond Challenge match-ups.
+Ioannis is used to playing the highest stakes possible.
+He is a greek player who plays mostly online and makes appearances in some live tournaments from time to time.

 MMASherdog is one of the biggest winners in high-stakes & nosebleed NLHE games online, winning over $1M in 2018 alone.
 He is the co-founder & Headcoach of BluffTheSpot, a training site dedicated to fuel your poker success!
 BluffTheSpot offers top-quality poker courses, and Coaching For Profits, both for PLO and NLHE.